auerserg/jquery.pointparallax/README.md

 * HOW TO USE

 ## CONFIGURATION PARAMETERS
-When you call "niceScroll" you can pass some parameters to custom visual aspects:
+When you call "PointParallax" you can pass some parameters to custom visual aspects:
 ```javascript
 ```
 ## CONFIGURATION ATTRIBUTES